SatyaRaghuNandan/sparkxgboost/README.md

 }
 ```

-`SparkXGBoost` contains the trained tree ensemble and is capable to making predictions for the instances.
+`SparkXGBoostModel` contains the trained tree ensemble and is capable to making predictions for the instances.

 ``` scala
 class SparkXGBoostModel {